tysjiang/cdap/cdap-docs/reference-manual/source/http-restful-api/artifact.rst

      - Name of the artifact
    * - ``scope``
      - Optional scope filter.
 If not specified, defaults to ``user``.
+   * - ``artifactVersion``
+     - Optional version filter.
+All versions within this range will be returned.
+       It can either be an exact version like 1.0.0 or be a version range like [1.0.0, 2.0.0) If not specified, defaults to return all versions.
+   * - ``limit``
+     - Optional limit filter.
+Limit the number of the returned results.
+       If not specified, defaults to return all artifacts which satisfy the requirement.
+   * - ``order``
+     - Optional order filter.
+Accepted value are DESC, ASC and UNORDERED.
+       DESC will sort the artifacts first by scope, then version from largest to smallest, opposite for ASC If not specified, defaults to ``UNORDERED``.

 This will return a JSON array that lists each version of the specified artifact with its name, version, and scope.
 Example output for the ``cdap-data-pipeline`` artifact (pretty-printed):